What is Recursive DNS?

 Introduction

-The Domain Name System (DNS) helps computers to map a human-readable domain name to an IP address.
+The Domain Name System (DNS) helps computers to map an easy-to-remember domain name to an IP address.
 Computers can make two types of DNS requests to get an IP address: recursive DNS requests and iterative DNS requests.

 Let’s start with iterative DNS requests.